IshizuEitaro/obsidian-wayback-archiver/README.md

 *   **Action:** Exports the current list of failed archive attempts to a new file.
 *   **Logic:**
     *   Prompts you to choose either CSV or JSON format.
-    *   Saves the log to a timestamped file (e.g., `wayback-archiver-failed-log-YYYYMMDDHHMMSS.json`) inside the `.obsidian/plugins/wayback-archiver/failed_logs/` folder.
+    *   Saves the log to a timestamped file (e.g., `wayback-archiver-failed-log-YYYYMMDDHHMMSS.json`) inside the plugin.app.vault.configDir + /plugins/wayback-archiver/failed_logs/` folder.
     *   Prompts if you want to clear the internal failed log list after successful export.

 ### Clear failed archive log